Our Dhamma School

 Ancient History of Sri Lankan Lessons

-The objective of this unit is to introduce our Dhamma School children to the heritage and identity of the society of ancient times and to promote an understanding of how lessons from history can be adapted to the needs of modern life.
+This unit’s objective is to introduce our Dhamma School children to the heritage and identity of ancient society and to promote an understanding of how lessons from history can be adapted to the needs of modern life.

 How do we assess progress?